Loading...

 Incorporate Healthy Fats

-Add avocado or guacamole to your meal, as healthy fats can help stabilize blood sugar levels.
+Add toppings like avocado or a small amount of cheese to your meal.
+Healthy fats can help slow digestion and reduce the impact on blood sugar levels.

 healthspan-mbl